 - In a large bowl, using a stand or hand mixer, whisk the sugar, vanilla sugar (or extract) and butter until creamy.

 - Add the eggs one by one.
-Lastly add the sour cream.
+Lastly add the cream.4 eggs, 120 ml whipping cream

-- Sieve the flour, salt, baking powder (affiliate link) and baking soda into the mixture (Sieving the flour will make the cake more airy)
+- Sieve the flour, salt, baking powder (affiliate link) and into the mixture (Sieving the flour will make the cake more airy)

-- With the remaining ⅓ add the cocoa powder and milk to the light dough and mix, until the batter is brown.
+- With the remaining ⅓ add the cocoa powder and milk to the light dough and mix, until the batter is brown.3 tablespoon unsweetend cocoa powder, 3 tablespoon whipping cream

 - Pour the brown batter onto the light one.
 Using a fork, pull it through the cake in spiral motions to achieve the marble effect.